cdibbs/simpler-mapper/README.md

 let mappingProfile = new MyProfile();
 ```

-In fact, a project can have many such mapping profiles, and they can inherit or
+In fact, a project can have many such mapping profiles, and they can inherit from ([or
-be composed from each other to ease your workload.
+be composed of][composition]) each other to ease your workload.

 Beyond lambdas and property name overrides, you can also specify beforeMap and afterMap callbacks: